richmwatts/Litegrid/README.md

 Autumn
 ======

-Autumn in it's currennt form is an <b>extremely</b> flexible grid system.
+Autumn in it's current form is an <b>extremely</b> flexible grid system.
 However, it is hoped Autumn will eventually evolve into an extensive framework that will enable you to take your projects from the sketching stages right through to shipping the final product.